suragch/mongol/README.md

 ## Adding a Mongolian font

-Previous versions of this library included a Mongolian font.
-However, as of version 0.6.0, the font is removed.
+The library does not include a Mongolian font.
 This allows the library to be smaller and also gives developers the freedom to choose any Mongolian font they like.

 Since it's likely that some of your users' devices won't have a Mongolian font installed, you should include at least one Mongolian font with your project.
 Here is what you need to do: